SEND and Equality

 Children are assessed at the start and the end of each intervention to show the progress and impact that the work has had and either then remove the child from the SEN register if they are attaining at the same level as their peers or continue with an intervention programme with an different target.

-Fore those children needing more specific support for their needs, Mrs Wells will contact relevant services within the local authority requesting additional support.
+For those children needing more specific support for their needs, Miss Green will contact relevant services within the local authority requesting additional support.
 The link below shows the local offer offered by Oxfordshire County Council in supporting children with SEND.

-Any complaints from parents of children with special education needs and disabilities about the support the school provides should initially speak to Mrs Emma Wells and if still not satisfied should follow the procedure in the complaints policy.
+Any complaints from parents of children with special education needs and disabilities about the support the school provides should initially be raised with the SENDCo and, if still not satisfied, should follow the procedure in the Complaints Policy.